 It is a good idea for the personal representative to demonstrate openness by sending notice of what is going on to all heirs and beneficiaries.
 This may even be required by state law.
-An heir is any of a decedent’s relatives who would be in line under state law to take a part of the decedent’s estate if the decedent died without a will—e.g., a child.
+An heir is any of a decedent’s relatives who would be in line under state law to take a part of the decedent’s estate if the decedent died without a will, e.g., a child.
 A beneficiary is a person, related or not, whom the decedent has specifically named in a will, insurance policy, etc., to be a taker of his or her property.
 Often, of course, a decedent has specifically named his heirs as the beneficiaries under his will, policy, or retirement accounts.

 The personal representative’s notice should state what action is about to be taken (e.g., when an auction is planned), indicate the court where estate papers are on file, and be accompanied by a copy of the will, if any.
 This small courtesy can prevent suspicion and bickering and is good legal strategy, too.
-If a party who has received this notice has an objection but fails to come forward, it now may find it very difficult to be heard by a judge later.
-For this reason, a personal representative should also give individual written notice to known creditors of the decedent even though notice is published in the newspaper.
+If a party who has received this notice has an objection but fails to come forward, the party may find it very difficult to be heard by a judge later.
+For this reason, a personal representative should also give individual written notice to known creditors of the decedent even though a notice is published in the newspaper.

 If the personal representative is also a beneficiary under the will, or an heir according to law if there is no will (e.g., an adult child), he or she is absolutely forbidden to “self-deal” or give anyone preferential treatment.
 This is a frequent issue.
 Unfortunately, however, the executor is in such a privileged position that it is difficult for the law to provide a quick-enough remedy when this rule is violated.
-That is why it is so important to avoid this problem to begin with by writing a will and choosing an executor wisely rather than allowing the court to appoint an administrator who may not be the best person for the job.
+That is why it is so important to avoid this problem to begin with by writing a will and choosing an executor wisely, rather than allowing the court to appoint an administrator who may not be the best person for the job.
 This is an argument for the use of an institutional executor such as a bank.

 Note that, absent his or her own negligence or wrongdoing, the individual serving as executor or administrator is never personally responsible for satisfying claims or lawsuits against the decedent or the estate itself.
 But the personal representative does have a duty to gather whatever estate assets exist and to pay the decedent’s lawful obligations as far as possible.
 Meanwhile, the creditors, if any, have a prescribed period of time to come forward.
-So, the personal representative may indeed be personally liable for the debt if he or she has given away to the heirs or beneficiaries what should have gone to a creditor.
+So the personal representative may indeed be personally liable for the debt if he or she has given away to the heirs or beneficiaries what should have gone to a creditor.